Kathleen Vaughan SSHRC Research-Creation Portfolio

 1. LEARNING WITH THE ST. LAWRENCE | APPRENDRE AVEC LE ST-LAURENT (2019-2024): A body of research and creation that uses an interdisciplinary lens to explore Montrealers’ relationship with the St. Lawrence River, as ecosystem and imaginary.

-Project website plus examples of two works in progress: 1) The River’s Threads | Au fil du Saint-Laurent (2023), a community stitch project featuring sustainable textile processes (natural dyeing, eco-printing, cyanotype) using biodegradable materials; and 2) Water Keepers (2024), maquette for a wall-sized digital jacquard embroidery to be created with natural fibres at the Textiel Lab in Tilburg, NL.
+Two research-creation outcomes from the project: 1) The River’s Threads | Au fil du Saint-Laurent | Kanonhwénhton Wahseriie’tatá:tie ne Kaniataràke (2024), a community stitch project featuring sustainable textile processes (natural dyeing, eco-printing, cyanotype) using biodegradable materials; and 2) Unbalanced/Rebalancing (2024), a wall-sized digital jacquard embroidery in triptych form, created with natural fibres at the TextielLab, the TextielMuseum’s professional workshop in Tilburg, NL.

 5 images.

-The River’s Threads (2023) deliberately works cross-culturally, inviting stitchers to incorporate their own cultural traditions into a collaborative work that celebrates the River through words and silhouettes that feature recognizable plants and animals, as well as their common names in English, French, and Mohawk.
+The River’s Threads (2024) deliberately works cross-culturally, inviting stitchers to incorporate their own cultural traditions into a collaborative work that celebrates the River through words and silhouettes that feature recognizable plants and animals, as well as their common names in English, French, and Mohawk.

-Relationship to the proposed project: The research-creation works of LWtSL (2019-2024) lay the groundwork for the proposed climate-change focussed research of Learning With the Saint Lawrence (2024-2027), which will continue to work with the River as concept and muse, building deeper interdisciplinary connections and orienting to sustainable processes, transparently used.
-These will include textiles, photography, audio, and digital processes, the admitted environmental footprint of which will be part of our considerations.
+Relationship to the proposed project: The research-creation works of LWtSL (2019-2024) lay the groundwork for the proposed climate-change focussed research of Learning With the Saint Lawrence (2025-2028), which will continue to work with the River as concept and muse, building deeper interdisciplinary connections and orienting to sustainable processes, transparently used.
+These will include textiles, photography, audio, and digital processes, the environmental footprint of which will be part of our considerations.

-1. WALK IN THE WATER | MARCHER SUR LES EAUX (2018): Electronic textile installation with embedded audio, 9 feet high x 12 feet wide in eight layers; linen, silk, organza and textile piecing; digital and hand embroidery; conductive thread and velcro, mini-speakers, digital amplifiers, WAV trigger; wood rigging.
+1. WALK IN THE WATER | MARCHER SUR LES EAUX (2018): Electronic textile installation with embedded audio, 9 feet high x 12.5 feet wide in eight layers; linen, silk, organza and textile piecing; digital and hand embroidery; conductive thread and velcro, mini-speakers, digital amplifiers, WAV trigger; wood rigging.

 3 images; 2 audio excerpts; 1 video.

-Walk in the Water | Marcher sur les eaux (2018), as installed at Concordia University’s Webster Library, October-November 2018.
+Walk in the Water | Marcher sur les eaux (2018), as installed at Montreal’s McClure Gallery, March-August 2020.
 9 feet high x 12.5 feet wide, in eight textile layers, the topmost of which includes touch-sensitive triggers for playback of audio excerpts.
 Photo: Richard-Max Tremblay.

 Context/Description: Walk in the Water | Marcher sur les eaux uses visual art and oral history to explore the St. Lawrence River’s shoreline at the de-industrialized Montreal neighbourhood of Pointe-St-Charles, from environmental and social perspectives.
 Layers of textile mapping display six shoreline changes through 200 years of human infilling, often with contaminated soil; touch sensitive switches play back audio comments from locals and experts about the River and their hopes for it.